About Title IX

 Sex and gender-based discrimination can also include unwelcome conduct that is sexual in nature, otherwise known as sexual harassment.
 Sexual assault, dating violence, domestic violence and stalking are extreme forms of sexual harassment that are prohibited under Title IX (See POL-U1600.04).

-Additionally, a recipient may not retaliate against any person for opposing an unlawful educational practice or policy, or made charges, testified or participated in any complaint action under Title IX.
+Additionally, Western prohibits retaliation against any person for opposing an unlawful educational practice or policy, or made charges, testified or participated in any complaint action under Title IX.

 It is Western’s goal to maintain an environment that is free from all forms of illegal harassment and discrimination.
-All inquiries concerning the application of policies and procedures for the prevention of sexual harassment, sexual assault and sexual violence under Title IX should be referred to Western’s Title IX Coordinator.
+Inquiries about the application of Title IX may be referred to the University’s Title IX Coordinator or to the Assistant Secretary of the Department of Education’s Office for Civil Rights, or both.

 Western's Title IX Coordinator